Peppermint Tea: What It's Used For, Contraindications and Preparation

 Drinking peppermint tea may induce relaxation during stressful times.
 In animal research, peppermint extracts exhibited positive effects in reducing anxiety and sleep problems.

 Its menthol content is believed to interact with GABA receptors in the brain, reducing nervous activity.

 The analgesic properties of peppermint tea are used as an adjuvant to reduce pain caused by arthritis.
 In this regard, a study published in the Journal of Medicinal Food reported that drinking peppermint twice a day reduced stiffness, physical disability, and pain in patients with knee arthritis.

 The (-)-carvone present in peppermint has been linked to lowering high blood pressure.
 It’s even said to have more ability to reduce blood vessel contractions than the drug verapamil.
 For now, more evidence is needed.

-Contraindications and possible side effects of peppermint tea
+Contraindications of peppermint tea

 Peppermint tea is generally well tolerated by most healthy adults.
 However, its consumption should be moderate and punctual.

 However, there are some cases in which its intake is contraindicated:

 - Hepatic pathologies

 - Children under 5 years old